Prag8855/aab/content/guides/work-visa.md

 - [ ] **[Find a place to live](/guides/find-a-flat-in-berlin) in Germany**
     Some embassies and consulates ask for it.[^48] It's really hard to find an apartment before you arrive in Germany.
 Find a temporary place like a hotel room or a furnished apartment to get your National Visa.[^51] After you arrive in Germany, find an apartment where you can [register your address](/glossary/Anmeldung).
 - [ ] **[Get health insurance](/guides/german-visa-health-insurance#for-a-national-visa)**
     You need valid [health insurance](/glossary/Krankenversicherung).
-[Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose health insurance.
-Their help is free.
+[Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose the correct health insurance.
 - [ ] **Prepare the [required documents ➞](#required-documents)**
     The required documents are very different in each country.
 [Find your German embassy or consulate](/out/consulate-finder), and use their list of required documents.